martypdx/callback.js/README.md

 # Housekeeping

+Looking for feedback on api and which functions are most useful.
+Don't want to bloat the api with speculative functionality.

+Currently thinking of adding:

+	* `map` function that collects multiple async function callback
+	results:
+		f(input, target.map(f1, f2, f3, cb))
+		//calls:
+		target(f1result, f2result, f3result, cb)
+	* possibly a filter for each:
+		target.each(cb).filter(filter)

 ## Tests

-The tests are done using a bit of a work-in-progress technique called _photocopy testing_.
-The tests work, they're just a bit more difficult to maintain without some tooling that I have planned.

 You can run the tests with

 	callback.js> make

+The tests are done using a bit of a work-in-progress technique called _photocopy testing_.
+The tests work great, they're just a bit more difficult to maintain without some tooling that I have planned.

 ## Benchmarks

 In the _examples_ _rimraf_ directory is a benchmark that runs both a _callback_ rimraf and a "normal" rimraf.
 The variations in file i/o seem greater than any difference.

-I plan on expandeding with faux async functions to compare any added overhead with additional functions being added.
+The overhead of additional functions does not seem significant.
+However, I plan on expanding with some faux async functions to compare any added overhead directly.

 ## Platform

-I'm currently developing on Windows, though I had cygwin installed prior to v0.6.4 - so sometimes I have POSIX like functionality even though I'm running from DOS cmd.
+I'm currently developing on Windows, though I had cygwin installed prior to v0.6.4 - so I have POSIX like functionality even though I'm running from DOS cmd.

 Let me know if something doesn't work, either DOS or POSIX.